semanticdata/traffic-studies/README.md

 - 🚛 Class 5: 2 Axles, 6 Tires
 - 🚛 Class 6: 3 Axles

+## 📝 Data Sources

+Traffic data is collected using PicoCount 2500 traffic counters and processed through TrafficViewer Pro software.
+The dashboard provides a user-friendly interface for analyzing this data, making it accessible for traffic planning and decision-making purposes.

 ## 📜 License

-The code in this repository is available under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE).